oracle-livelabs/goldengate/oci-dt/workflow/workflow.md

     ![Click create connection](./images/02-02-select-db-type.png " ")

-3. On the Connection details page, under Database details, for Name, enter **ADW_IAD**.
+3. On the Connection details page, under Database details, for Name, enter `ADW_IAD`.

-4. Select **Use Credential File**.
+4. Under Connection, select **Use Credential File**.

 5. For Wallet File, drag and drop your wallet file.

-> **Note:** To download your ADW wallet file, click Database Connection on the ADW details page.
+    > **Note:** To download your ADW wallet file, click **Database Connection** on the ADW details page.

 6. From the Services dropdown, select **&lt;name&gt;\_low**.

 7. For User, enter **GGADMIN**.

 8. For Password, enter a password.
-The password must be the same as your ADW password.
+The password must be the same as your ADW password, from Lab 2, Task 3, Step 10.

 9. Click **Create**.